Super-Resolution MicroscopyFluorescence Microscopy

 Extremely sensitive, 95% quantum efficient sCMOS camera with 11 µm pixels and EMCCD level detection.

-Go beyond EMCCD for super resolution microscopy with the back-illuminated Prime 95B, which features an equivalent level of detection but with a faster speed, larger field of view and no EM-gain aging or excess noise.
+Go beyond EMCCD for super-resolution microscopy with the back-illuminated Prime 95B, which features an equivalent level of detection but with a faster speed, larger field of view and no EM-gain aging or excess noise.

 The Prime 95B allows exposure times to be lowered significantly to increase acquisition speed and reduce photobleaching and photodamage to the lowest levels possible on an sCMOS camera.

-To support the claim that the Prime 95B produces higher quality super resolution data than EMCCD, we collaborated with some of our customers to compare the localization accuracy of the Prime 95B to popular EMCCD cameras using STORM super resolution microscopy.
+To support the claim that the Prime 95B produces higher quality super-resolution data than EMCCD, we collaborated with some of our customers to compare the localization accuracy of the Prime 95B to popular EMCCD cameras using STORM super-resolution microscopy.

 Tests were performed by the Shim group at Korea University who compared the Prime 95B to a 1024×1024 EMCCD.
-They used GattaPAINT80 surface immobilized DNA origami nanostructures labelled with Atto655 with three localization sites per structure spaced 80 nm apart.
+They used GattaPAINT80 surface immobilized DNA origami nanostructures labeled with Atto655 with three localization sites per structure spaced 80 nm apart.